‘I’ll always remember her smile’: Camilla’s TV tribute to Queen on eve of funeral

 Camilla will say: “She’s been part of our lives for ever.
 I’m 75 now and I can’t remember anyone except the Queen being there.

 Remembering the late monarch, Camilla will add: “She’s got those wonderful blue eyes, that when she smiles they light up her whole face.
+I will always remember her smile.
+That smile is unforgettable.”

 Elizabeth II delivered a masterstroke on the eve of her Platinum Jubilee in February 2022 when she endorsed the then-Duchess of Cornwall to be known as Queen Consort when the time came.